 The WCCHD no longer owns and operates a hospital, which was its primary function.
-Over the next 10 years, no significant amount of revenue will be available for healthcare services, and the District is at risk of financial shortfalls and potential future bankruptcy.
+Over the next 10 years, no significant amount of revenue will be available for healthcare services.
+The current lack of revenue, including the inability to sell its building, contributed to the District's decision to file bankruptcy.